charlyoleg/Cnc25D/docs/cnc25d_presentation.rst

 Cnc25D is the contraction of "CNC" and "2.5D".

 2.5D and cuboid assembly are good solutions for automated personal fabrication.
-The Python package cnc25d proposes some generic functions and design examples related to those technologies.
+The Python package cnc25d proposes an API and design examples related to those technologies.

 - CNC (Computer Numerical Control) and 3D-printers let move from design files to the physical objects.
 - 2.5D parts are objects that can be described as a pile of free 2D path linearly extruded along the third dimension.